rackerlabs/rackspace-how-to/content/cloud-backup/best-practices-for-cloud-backup.md

 **Warning:** Cloud Backup does *not* follow symlinks.
 For example, if a symlink points to a file, the symlink itself is backed up, but the file it points to is not backed up.
 Likewise, if a symlink points to a folder, the symlink itself is backed up, but the folder and anything under the folder is not be backed up.
 If you want to back up files or folders, *do not use a symlink*.

-As a best practice for web servers and database servers, we recommend using Cloud Backup on the following directories:
+As a best practice for Linux web servers and database servers, we recommend using Cloud Backup on the following directories:

 -   Web applications under `/var/www`